THEFT RECOVERED VEHICLES

 time.
 They sometimes find it simpler and more cost effective to

-quickly dispose of these vehicles rather than repair them which is all the
+quickly dispose of these vehicles rather than repair them.
+Our

-thousands of readily repairable and highly desirable vehicles immediately
+list of inventory changes daily.
+More than 15,000 readily repairable and highly desirable vehicles immediately